Chartered Institution of Building Services Engineers: Certification

-In recent years, there has been an increasing focus on sustainability and green design by the UK government.
-The implementation of Part L (Conservation of Fuel and Power) of the U.K. Building Regulations in 2006 led CIBSE to set up the Low Carbon Consultants Register to ensure that a body of competent and trained professionals was available to implement the various requirements of the regulations, specifically in undertaking the relevant calculations to demonstrate the required reduction in carbon emissions from buildings both in design and operation.
-Members of the Register must undertake specific training and examinations to demonstrate their competence in various aspects of the regulations.
+Following the introduction of Part L (Conservation of Fuel and Power) of the UK Building Regulations in 2006, CIBSE established the Low Carbon Consultants Register (LCC) to ensure a body of competent and trained professionals was available to implement regulatory requirements, including calculations demonstrating reductions in building carbon emissions both in design and operation.

-The CIBSE scheme further offers accreditation as a Low Carbon Energy Assessor (LCEA), again subject to specific training and examinations, who are then able to provide the Energy Performance Certificates (EPCs) and Display Energy Certificates (DECs), as required under the Energy Performance in Buildings Regulations (EPB Regulations).
-These certificates can only be provided by accredited energy assessors who are members of an approved scheme such as the Low Carbon Energy Assessors Register.
-Furthermore, assessors are required to update their training regularly to ensure that continued high standards of competency are met.
+CIBSE also offers accreditation as a Low Carbon Energy Assessor (LCEA), enabling accredited professionals to produce Energy Performance Certificates (EPCs) and Display Energy Certificates (DECs) in accordance with the Energy Performance in Buildings Regulations.
+Only accredited assessors who are members of an approved scheme, such as the LCEA Register, can issue these certificates.
+Assessors must regularly update their training to maintain high standards of competency.

-The LCC scheme has been expanded in recent years to include for the grade of Low Carbon Consultant: Energy Management Systems, these LCC's having been trained and tested by CIBSE to ensure they have the relevant competencies to assist organisations to implement BS EN 16001.
+The LCC scheme has been expanded to include Low Carbon Consultants in Energy Management Systems, ensuring consultants have the competencies to assist organisations in implementing standards such as BS EN 16001.